Beyond GPT-5: Making LLMs Cheaper and Better via Performance-Efficiency Optimized Routing: Conclusions

-This work was supported by a locally commissioned task from the Shanghai Municipal Government.
-The authors thank Dr. Qiaosheng Zhang for helpful discussions, and collaborators who contributed meaningfully to our earlier project \emph{Avengers}~\cite{zhang2025avengers}.
+\begin{acks} This work was supported by a locally commissioned task from the Shanghai Municipal Government.
+The authors thank Dr. Qiaosheng Zhang for helpful discussions, and collaborators who contributed meaningfully to our earlier project the \emph{Avengers}~\cite{zhang2025avengers}.
+This work was supported by the National Natural Science Foundation of China (Grant No. 6250076060). \end{acks}